ExNG/vuenote/README.md

   - [ ] Video/Youtube embed support
   - [ ] Slides

-**Got some idea?** Open an issue ticket and let me know, or even better create a pull request!
+**Got some idea?** Open an issue and let me know, or even better create a pull request!

 ## Run Dev Server

-First run `npm install` in the root directory and the `èlectron/` folder.
+First run `npm install` in the root directory and the `electron/` folder.

 ```bash
 # serve with hot reload at localhost:8080 in one tab